geoschem/GEOSChem-python-tutorial/README.md

 The most important reason is that they contrast open science and reproducible research, since other people are not able to run your code without the expensive licenses.
 [Reproducing a research paper is hard enough](http://www.bbc.com/news/science-environment-39054778).
 Please don't make it even harder.

-Even if money is not a not problem, IDL & MATLAB still lead to a much lower research efficiency (worse user interface, slower code, incomplete functionality..), since they lack the modern features of Python as reviewed in the above Section.
+Even if money is not a not problem, IDL & MATLAB still lead to a much lower research efficiency (worse user interface, slower code, incomplete functionality...), since they lack the modern features of Python as reviewed in the previous Section.

 The astronomy community have completely switched from IDL to Python and developed the outstanding [Astropy package](http://www.astropy.org).
 The full story is available [this paper](https://arxiv.org/abs/1610.03159):

-"One major (but not exclusive) driver of the need for change, and probably the most significant, was **widespread dissatisfaction with IDL**.
+> "One major (but not exclusive) driver of the need for change, and probably the most significant, was **widespread dissatisfaction with IDL**.
 Those who strongly feel that scientific software and analysis should be open are opposed to the high license fees (or really, any cost) required to run the code."

 Thus, the choice of programming language is not just a matter of taste. **It has real effect on the research efficiency and the openness of science**.